Fixed points of nonnegative neural networks: Abstract

 \section{Abstract}

-We derive conditions for the existence of fixed points of neural networks, an important research objective to understand their behavior in modern applications involving autoencoders and loop unrolling techniques, among others.
-In particular, we focus on networks with nonnegative inputs and nonnegative network parameters, as often considered in the literature.
-We show that such networks can be recognized as monotonic and (weakly) scalable functions within the framework of nonlinear Perron-Frobenius theory.
-This fact enables us to derive conditions for the existence of a nonempty fixed point set of the neural networks, and these conditions are weaker than those obtained recently using arguments in convex analysis, which are typically based on the assumption of nonexpansivity of the activation functions.
-Furthermore, we prove that the shape of the fixed point set of monotonic and weakly scalable neural networks is often an interval, which degenerates to a point for the case of scalable networks.
-The chief results of this paper are verified in numerical simulations, where we consider an autoencoder-type network that first compresses angular power spectra in massive MIMO systems, and, second, reconstruct the input spectra from the compressed signal.
+We use fixed point theory to analyze nonnegative neural networks, which we define as neural networks that map nonnegative vectors to nonnegative vectors.
+We first show that nonnegative neural networks with nonnegative weights and biases can be recognized as monotonic and (weakly) scalable mappings within the framework of nonlinear Perron-Frobenius theory.
+This fact enables us to provide conditions for the existence of fixed points of nonnegative neural networks having inputs and outputs of the same dimension, and these conditions are weaker than those recently obtained using arguments in convex analysis.
+Furthermore, we prove that the shape of the fixed point set of nonnegative neural networks with nonnegative weights and biases is an interval, which under mild conditions degenerates to a point.
+These results are then used to obtain the existence of fixed points of more general nonnegative neural networks.
+From a practical perspective, our results contribute to the understanding of the behavior of autoencoders, and we also offer valuable mathematical machinery for future developments in deep equilibrium models.